cmhteixeira/typed-list/README.md

 Typed List is a Scala linked list with **typed** size.

 ## Intro
-Blog post on the development [here](https://aerodatablog.wordpress.com/2019/03/03/a-typedlist-in-scala/)

 A typed list in Scala: a list whose size is known at compile time.
-No 3rd party libraries.

 ## Usage